emilymarquessalum/personal_finances_analysis/README.md

 * By saving every month expense file in a folder, we can have it **read with python code**, to transform them into a complete **historic**.
 This historic will show my monthly analysis results in a **PowerBI** report, telling me about my current consuming behaviour;

 2. Prediction Model
+* Evaluate, given previous months, when and how much money in average will be spent in leisure costs every day of a month (such as transportation, eating out, etc);